ibratabian17/OpenParty/README.md

 - **Purpose**: Contains SKU packages.
 - **Description**: This directory includes platform-specific SKU packages, which are bundles of songs and content specific to a version or platform of Just Dance.
 These can be tailored to suit different platforms such as PC, Xbox, or PlayStation.
 The platform-specific files in the `SaveData` directory will override these if available, providing an easy way to customize content per platform without altering the base server files.

+### `database/encryption.json`
+- **Purpose**: Contains encryption settings.
+- **Description**: This JSON file holds the encryption settings for the server, including keys for generating HMAC and user data encryption.

 ### SaveData Directory
 - **Purpose**: Save server data, you can also change default settings and data.
 - **Description**: The `SaveData` directory is used to save user-specific or modified versions of data files and settings and also stores data owned by the server.
 If there is a Platforms folder and a nohud folder, this will replace the data from `database` without touching the core server code.
-This helps you update code without breaking Git
+This helps you update code without breaking Git.

 ## Configuration of settings.json